Logo Futurismo

 .

-This name is not exclusive to dolphins, whale and porpoise groups also get called a pod.
+If you are wondering what a group of dolphins is called, you’ve come to the right place!
+A group of dolphins is called a pod.
+This name is not exclusive to dolphins, whales, and porpoises; they are also called a pod.
 These cetaceans are sea mammals and are not fish, so these groups do not usually get the name school.

 Contents hide

-1 Social group
+1 Social Group

 2 Superpod

-3 Social behavior
+3 Social Behavior

 4 Pods in the Azores